mtraynham/lodash-joins/README.md

       { id: 'f', right: 5 },
       { id: 'g', right: 6 } ]

-### ES6 Note
+### Babel Note
-In a recent push to get things ready for *tomorrow*, this library is now written using ES6.
-The `main` file for both bower and npm point to a [Webpack](http://webpack.github.io/) build that includes the necessary [babel-regenerator-runtime](https://github.com/facebook/regenerator/blob/master/runtime.js) functions to properly execute the script.
+The `main` file for npm point to a [Webpack](http://webpack.github.io/) build that includes the necessary [babel-regenerator-runtime](https://babeljs.io/docs/en/babel-plugin-transform-runtime) functions to properly execute the script.
 The npm module still includes the `index.js` file and `lib` directory to require the functions independently, but you are on your own to install `babel` as well and invoke the runtime beforehand.